Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 Ordinary whole life insurance

 The premiums paid stay the same so long as you live.
-The policy builds cash value that grows at a tax-deferred basis.
+The policy builds guaranteed cash value that grows at a tax-deferred basis.
 You don’t get to choose how the guaranteed cash values are invested.
 The initial annual cost will be much higher than a term life insurance policy of the same amount.

-Limited payment whole life insurance:
+Limited payment whole life insurance

 Single premium whole life (SPL) insurance